emarsden/pg-el/README.md

   PostgreSQL support, and does not support the `integer` type for example.
 Last tested 2025-08 with version 9.0.1.

+- The proprietary [Yellowbrick](https://yellowbrick.com/) distributed database does not implement `SERIAL` columns, nor datatypes such as `text`, `bit` and `timetz`, nor collation, nor enums, nor functions such as `gen_random_uuid`, nor large objects.
+It has limited support for the UTF8 encoding, and its implementation of the `numeric` type is buggy.
+It works with these limitations with pg-el (last tested 2025-08 with version 7.4.0 of the YellowBrick community edition).

 - [Google Spanner](https://cloud.google.com/spanner) proprietary distributed database: tested with the Spanner emulator (that reports itself as `PostgreSQL 14.1`) and the PGAdapter library that enables support for the PostgreSQL wire protocol.
 Spanner has very limited PostgreSQL